trzy/Supermodel/Docs/README.txt

 In 'Daytona USA 2', the region menu can be accessed by entering the Test Menu, holding down the Start button, and pressing: VR4, VR4, VR2, VR3, VR1, VR3, VR2.
 Changing the region to USA changes game text to English.

+By default, the 'Power Edition' ROM set features remixed music lyrics by Takenobu Mitsuyoshi.
+These can be changed back to the Dennis St. James version in the Test Menu, under 'Game Assignments'.

 Le Mans 24